oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * (B) The client in trust domain A exchanges a token it has in its possession with the authorization server in trust domain A for a JWT authorization grant that can be used at the authorization server in trust domain B. See [Token Exchange](#token-exchange).

-* (C) The authorization server of trust domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of trust domain B. This requires a trust relationship between the authorization servers in trust domain A and trust domain B (sometimes called federation, such a trust relationship typically manifests in the exchange of key material where domain B's authorization server trusts the public key(s) of domain A to sign JWT authorization grants).
+* (C) The authorization server of trust domain A processes the request and returns a JWT authorization grant that the client can use with the authorization server of trust domain B. This requires a trust relationship between the authorization servers in trust domain A and trust domain B (sometimes referred to as federation).
+Such a trust relationship typically manifests as the exchange of key material, whereby the authorization server in domain B trusts the public key(s) of domain A, which are used to verify JWT authorization grants signed with the corresponding private key(s).

 * (D) The client in trust domain A presents the authorization grant to the authorization server of trust domain B. See [Access Token Request](#atr).